freemind001/easy-switcher/README.md

 For detailed info run Easy Switcher in terminal in a debug mode with -d or --debug switch.

 ## Known bugs & issues
 * Doesn't work correctly together with key remappers such as keyd.

+## Tags
+punto switcher for Ubuntu, xneur analog, gxneur alternative